 When winter weather arrives, the Karns City Area School District knows that families have questions.
-In an effort to keep you as informed as possible, please take time to carefully read the District's winter-weather procedures, particularly the sections regarding Remote Learning.
+In an effort to keep you as informed as possible, please take time to carefully read the District's winter-weather procedures, particularly the sections regarding remote Flexible Instruction Days (FIDs).

 Two-Hour Delay: In the event of a two-hour delay, the following will take place: Families will be notified of a delay via a SwiftK12 phone alert and a website alert; additionally, local news and radio stations will broadcast the message.
-High School will start at 9:26 AM.
-Elementary will start at 10:50 AM.
+When school is delayed, the high school starts at 9:26 a.m.
+The elementary schools will start at 10:50 a.m.

-Full-Day Closure for In-Person Learning: In the event that conditions require a full-day closure for in-person instruction, the District will operate remotely.
+School Closure for In-Person Learning: In the event that conditions require a full-day closure for in-person instruction, the District will operate remotely by using a Flexible Instruction Day (FID).
 Families will be notified of the closure via a SwiftK12 phone alert and a website alert; additionally, local news and radio stations will broadcast the message.
-In most situations, all extracurricular activities will be cancelled when school is closed for in-person learning, unless the administration deems conditions safe.
+In most situations, all extracurricular activities will be canceled when school is closed for in-person learning, unless the administration deems conditions safe.
 In this case, families will be notified via a SwiftK12 phone alert.
 Students will attend school remotely via synchronous learning (i.e., they will join their classes live via Google Meets, according to their schedules.
-Google Meets can be accessed via teachers' Google Classrooms.
-Click Here to access the high school's full-day remote schedule
+Google Meets can be accessed via teachers' Google Classrooms.).

 Frequently Asked Questions

-3. If the District closes for in-person learning and operates remotely, where can I find the high school and elementary schools' remote learning schedules?
-See the information posted above regarding remote learning schedules.
+4. If the District closes for in-person learning and operates remotely, using a FID, where can I find the high school and elementary schools' remote FIDs schedules?
+See the information posted above regarding remote FIDs learning schedules.